 - Educate users during the request with additional governance related information and provisioning in Microsoft 365 even more as part of the asset.
 For example, informing them not to upload sensitive PII information.
 Obviously, Microsoft 365 compliance center can check for these things too but managing your user’s expectations up front ensures when they violate a policy you know they’ve been educated before.

 Additionally, how much you use this request form data to automate is entirely up to you and can grow over time.
 Initially, the workflow could be frictionless and simply provision the requested assets, being updated through post provisioning.
 As your process and governance evolve and mature you can do more and more with the data you’ve captured in terms of automation and reporting.

 Examples of Provisioning Workflow

-Below are some examples of how provisioning in Office 365 workflow might look and flow.
+Below are some examples of how provisioning in Microsoft 365 workflow might look and flow.
 They are purposely generic but intended to show how decisions in a request can affect a flow and ultimately guide a user down the paths you want to prescribe to them.

-Overall, I hope you have a better sense of why automating the provisioning in Office 365 of Digital Workplace assets (SharePoint, Yammer, Teams, etc.) can be good for IT and for end users.
+Overall, I hope you have a better sense of why automating the provisioning in Microsoft 365 of Digital Workplace assets (SharePoint, Yammer, Teams, etc.) can be good for IT and for end users.
 At ThreeWill, we are very passionate about helping organizations figure out how to create the appropriate balance between enabling end users while having control over your Digital Workplace.
 Please contact us if you need help in with automating your provisioning.
-If you want to read up on the topic of digital workplaces, here is our Ultimate Guide to Office 365 Digital Workplaces.
+If you want to read up on the topic of digital workplaces, here is our Ultimate Guide to Microsoft 365 Digital Workplaces.
 This is an area where we have lots of passion and can make a big impact on keeping a healthy Digital Workplace.